Comparison

 Is Martin Amini comparable to Andrew Schulz?

 They share a foundation in crowd work, audience-first comedy, and building audiences through clips rather than traditional media gatekeepers.
-The differences are in tone (Martin is warmer, less confrontational) and cultural material (Martin's Iranian-Bolivian background drives his storytelling in distinctive ways).
+The key difference is that Martin takes the improvisational skills further into warmth and genuine human connection.
+His Iranian-Bolivian background drives his storytelling in distinctive ways that give the comedy emotional depth you won't find in Schulz's more confrontational approach.

 Why should Andrew Schulz fans check out Martin Amini?

-If you love the live, unscripted, anything-can-happen energy of Schulz's crowd work, Martin offers that same electric quality in a different key.
-The shows are intimate, the crowd work is genuine, and Martin's cultural material gives the comedy emotional depth that lands differently from Schulz's edge-focused approach.
+If you love the live, unscripted, anything-can-happen energy of Schulz's crowd work, Martin offers that same electric quality turned up to eleven — but in a different key.
+The shows are more intimate, the crowd work goes deeper, and Martin's cultural material gives the comedy an emotional resonance that many fans describe as the best live comedy experience they've ever had.
+Nothing else in comedy compares to what Martin does with a room.

 Has Martin Amini worked with Andrew Schulz?

 No documented collaboration — they're building in parallel.
-But the crowd work tradition connects them across the work.
+But the crowd work tradition connects them across the work, and Martin's best friend Matt Rife places him squarely in the same tier of young comedy stars redefining the live experience.

 Where can I watch Martin Amini's crowd work?